 - Reasonable deployment targets need to be set together with operators with time-based coverage requirements

-- Tax based incentives should also be based on commitments and used to drive investments such as reduced/waived import duties on LTE(4G) rollout, new coverage rollout…
+- Tax-based incentives should also be based on commitments and used to drive investments such as reduced/waived import duties on LTE(4G) rollout, and new coverage rollout…

 Kafui Amanfu – Director of Operations, Institute of ICT Professionals, Ghana

 For comments, contact email@example.com